'Pyaaz se thoda dikkat ho gaya hamare liye': B'desh PM on Indian govt banning onion export

 The move was expected to curb onion exports and bring down the prices of onions in the domestic market.
 (ANI)

-Also Read: Bangladesh PM Sheikh Hasina to arrive on 4-day visit to India on Thursday
+Also Read: Rohingya, Teesta top agenda during Sheikh Hasina's visit to India

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)